libscran/scran_markers/README.md

 );
 ```

+Check out the [reference documentation](https://libscran.github.io/scran_markers) for more details.

+## Computing pairwise effects

-If more detail is necessary, we can obtain effect sizes from all pairwise comparisons using the `score_markers_pairwise()` function.
+We can compute effect sizes from all pairwise comparisons using the `score_markers_pairwise()` function.

 ```cpp
 scran_markers::ScoreMarkersPairwiseOptions popt;